jooby-dev/jooby-docs/docs/obis-observer/commands/RemoveMeterProfile.md

-# RemoveObisProfile
+# RemoveMeterProfile

-Request/response to remove the specific OBIS profile.
+Request/response to remove the specific meter profile.

 ## Request